Promoting high quality teaching for 0 – 8 years. Inspiration and support for early years learning.

 Makaton Level 1 and Level 2 Courses

 These courses takes place over over three weeks.
 Serga trains in small groups of around eight people which is ideal for personal learning and small group discussions.
-Next Level 1 course three consecutive Wednesdays 5-8pm.
-Starts on 28 April 2021.
-Next Level 2 course starts on 19 May 2021.
+Next Level 2 course three consecutive Wednesdays 5-8pm.
+Starts on 23 June 2021.
+Book here.

 Makaton Taster Course

 This course will be of interest to early years practitioners and others who would like an insight into the Makaton Language Programme.
 It is fascinating how it can transform communication for all children developing language, EAL, parents and babies and intergenerational conversation for all ages.

 Find out all about Signing with Serga courses.